 Don’t hesitate to secure the dedicated counsel you need.
 Call Hunt Law Firm for your initial case evaluation.

 In 1982, Congress passed the Uniformed Services Former Spouses Protection Act (USFSPA), which essentially defines military pensions as marital property.
 This means that a military pension will often be split in a divorce, with the non-military spouse receiving a maximum of 50% of the pension’s value.
 However, there are qualifying conditions which must be met for this to happen.
 Property division can get highly complex, so it’s best to discuss the details of your case with an attorney.

 Considering Divorce?
 Call Hunt Law Firm.

 Military divorce cases can be particularly challenging, as both spouses have often made sacrifices for their country and family.
 Whether you or your spouse is an active-duty service member, you can count on Hunt Law Firm to provide the high standard of representation you need.

-For dedicated counsel from a skilled Katy divorce attorney, contact Hunt Law Firm at (832) 781-0320.
+For dedicated counsel from a skilled military divorce attorney, contact Hunt Law Firm at (832) 781-0320.

 We use technology to reduce costs, including access to an online client portal.

 Compassionate & Honest